 The Summit is full of workshops and activities that enable young people to learn, lead, and empower themselves and their peers.
-For a preview, check out last year's schedule!
+Check out this year's schedule!

 We follow three main tracks:

-- Build knowledge and understanding of important global issues
+- Build knowledge and understanding of global issues

 - Develop skills in 21st century leadership and teamwork